 Bouquet experiments with grape phylloxera were initially unsuccessful due to their rejection of the bouquet material.
-Following the 48 hour AAP it was observed that none of the phylloxera crawlers had settled on the leaves and instead were mostly desiccated inside the cages.
+Following the 48-hour AAP it was observed that none of the phylloxera crawlers had settled on the leaves and instead were mostly desiccated inside the cages.
 As such, we reverted to the previous experimental approach utilizing potted vines that were confirmed to be GRBaV positive.
 This time, two-year-old GRBaV-positive vines were used in these trials to possibly provide vines having elevated virus titer levels.
 Negative control source vines were one year old.
-Vines were placed in 61 x 61 x 61 cm BugDorm cages and inoculated by pinning ten leaf discs containing numerous galls (>15) on each vine.
+Vines were placed in 61 x 61 x 61 cm BugDorm cages and inoculated by pinning ten leaf discs containing >15 galls per vine.
 The galls on these discs had been cut open with a razor to encourage movement of the crawlers onto the vine.
-After 25 days all of the potted vines exhibited >50 galls (i.e. 25 day AAP).
+After 25 days all the potted vines exhibited >50 galls (i.e. 25-day AAP).
 At this point, clean vines were introduced into the cages and sub-samples of grape phylloxera adults, eggs and crawlers were collected for testing.
-Acquisition and inoculation vines remained together in the cages until the inoculation vines had >50 galls/vine, which resulted in a 38 day IAP.
+Acquisition and inoculation vines remained together in the cages until the inoculation vines had >50 galls/vine, which resulted in a 38-day IAP.
 At this point vines were treated with both a contact and systemic insecticide.
 As before, vines will be held for a two-year period and tested every four months.

-So far, our 2015 and 2016 "bouquet" trials have shown no transmission of GRBaV by either the Virginia Creeper leafhopper or vine mealybug.
+Results from the "bouquet" trials showed no transmission of GRBaV by either the Virginia Creeper leafhopper or vine mealybug.
 Similarly, the trial with foliar form grape phylloxera on two-year-old GRBaV-positive vines did not show any transmission.
+Leafhopper from these trials have tested positive for the GRBaV virus, as has field collected material, but insect acquisition does not imply that the insect can aid in the movement of the pathogen among plants.